It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Taking on students and graduates:

-Summer of Tech (SoT) helps organisations to find top students and graduates from tertiaries across New Zealand for summer internships.
+Summer of Tech connects employers to top students and graduates from tertiaries across New Zealand for summer internships for all tech related roles.

 The WREDA Talent team can help connect businesses with talented students and graduates by: